 Students seeking to apply for project funding must:

-- be enrolled in a first bachelor degree program at UH Mānoa
+- be enrolled as an undergraduate student at UH Mānoa

 - plan to graduate from UH Mānoa